TouK/nussknacker/docs/installation/Installation.md

 All configuration options are described in [Configuration](../installation_configuration_guide/DesignerConfiguration.md).

-Some of them can be configured using environment variables, which is mostly helpful in Docker setup.
+Some of them can be configured using already predefined environment variables, which is mostly useful in the Docker setup.
-In the table below there are all environment variables used in Nussknacker image. $NUSSKNACKER_DIR is a placeholder pointing to Nussknacker installation directory.
+The table below shows all the predefined environment variables used in the Nussknacker image. `$NUSSKNACKER_DIR` is a placeholder pointing to the Nussknacker installation directory.

+Because we use [HOCON](../installation_configuration_guide/Common.md#conventions), you can set (or override) any configuration value used by Nussknacker even if the already predefined environment variable does not exist.
+This is achieved by setting the JVM property `-Dconfig.override_with_env_vars=true` and setting environment variables following conventions described [here](https://github.com/lightbend/config?tab=readme-ov-file#optional-system-or-env-variable-overrides).

 ### Basic environment variables